Maykon-JDS/english/conteudo/README.md

 - They're proud ____ their teamwork. =
 - He’s nervous ____ the interview. =
 - I'm interested ____ exploring new opportunities. =
+- Loking =
+- Abroad =
+- Just the =
+- having to speak another language are some reasons to make our heart beat a little bit faste =
+- are some reasons =
+- to make our heart beat a little bit faster =
+-  If you are considering working abroad =
+- you should take into consideration =
+- You should take =
+- Become =
+- Is a reality. =
+- to get used to =
+- I bet =
+- unforgettable =
+- What do you understand by =
+- hands on or hands off =

 ## Tips